My Main Page with Links to My Other

 activities do not improve overall income or economically benefit the moderately

 educated.
-Some individuals--nurses, doctors, lawyers, engineers--may need college educations.
+Societies and some individuals--nurses, doctors, engineers--benefit from college educations.
 But many jobs once done by high school grads and dropouts

-suggest that dropping out does not cause bad things.
+suggest that dropping out does not cause bad results.

 Other factors cause bad